Haagerup property for wreath products constructed with Thompson's groups: Groupoid approach and generalisation of the main result

-We refer to \cite{GabrielZisman67} for the general theory on groupoids and groups of fractions.
-We consider categories $\cC$ for which we can define a calculus of left fractions that are those satisfying an axiom due to Ore and a weak version of cancellation property. \begin{definition} A small category $\cC$ admits a calculus of left fractions if: \begin{itemize} \item (left-Ore's condition) For any pair of morphisms $p,q$ with same source there exists some morphisms $r,s$ satisfying $rp=sq$;\\ \item (Weak right-cancellative) If $pf=qf$ where $p,q$ have same source and target, then there exists $g$ such that $gp=gq$. \end{itemize} \end{definition} To any category $\cC$ can be associated a universal (or sometime called enveloping) groupoid $(\cG_\cC,P)$ together with functor $P:\cC\to\cG_\cC.$ The groupoid $\cG_\cC$ has same object than $\cC$ and morphisms are signed path inside the category $\cC$, that are composition of morphisms and formal inverse of morphisms of $\cC$.
-The next proposition shows that if $\cC$ admits a calculus of left fractions then any morphism of $\cG_\cC$ can be written as $P(t)^{-1}P(s)$ for some morphisms of $t,s$ of $\cC$ with same target and thus justifies the terminology.
-The proof can be found in \cite[Chapter I.2]{GabrielZisman67}. \begin{proposition} If $\cC$ admits a calculus of left fractions, then any morphism of $\cG_\cC$ can be written as $P(t)^{-1}P(s)$ for $t,s$ morphisms of $\cC$ (having common target).
-If we write $\dfrac{t}{s}:=P(t)^{-1}P(s)$ we obtain that $\dfrac{ft}{fs}=\dfrac{t}{s}$ for any morphism $f$ of $\cC$.
-Moreover, we have the following identities:
+To any category $\cC$ can be associated a universal (or sometime called enveloping) groupoid $(\cG_\cC,P)$ together with a functor $P:\cC\to\cG_\cC.$ The groupoid $\cG_\cC$ has the same collection of objects than $\cC$ and morphisms are signed paths inside the category $\cC$: compositions of morphisms of $\cC$ and their formal inverse.
+The next proposition shows that if $\cC$ admits a calculus of left-fractions then any morphism of $\cG_\cC$ can be written as $P(t)^{-1}P(s)$ for some morphisms of $t,s$ of $\cC$ with same target and thus justifies the terminology.
+The proof can be found in \cite[Chapter I.2]{GabrielZisman67}.